skybrush-io/faq/wiki/Show-design.md

 ## Are there video tutorials available to learn Skybrush Studio?

-A wide selection of video tutorials are available for Skybrush Studio for Blender - both offical tutorials from Collmot Robotics, and from third parties.
+A wide selection of video tutorials are available for Skybrush Studio for Blender - both offical tutorials from [CollMot Robotics](https://collmot.com), and also from third parties.

-You can access them here: https://skybrush.io/support/tutorials/.
+You can access the tutorials in a [YouTube playlist](https://skybrush.io/support/tutorials/).